-Now we see Politicos, especially right-wing conservatives, who, while they preach their moral, religious superiority and authority, continue to be exposed for their corrupt and greedy behaviors.
-These people also refuse to be accountable and resign their positions of power.
+Now we see Politicos, especially right-wing conservatives, who have been constantly preaching their moral, religious superiority and authority, while they continue to be exposed for their corrupt and greedy behaviors.
+These people also refuse to take accountability and resign their positions of power.
 They believe that they are entitled to be our leaders while enriching themselves, all the while blaming the poor for their own poverty, and immigration for destroying the American Dream.

 As I sit and watch those that have debate the economy, healthcare, taxes, the environment, and immigration, I can’t help but think where’s Robin Hood when you need him.
 I see an uneven and deliberate strategy to take as much from the have not’s as possible to save the resources and feed the greed of the wealthy.
 For some enough is never enough!